SebastianDrynda/CarND-Extended-Kalman-Filter-Project-P6/README.md

 ### Your algorithm should avoid unnecessary calculations.

 An example of this calculation optimization is when the Q matrix is calculated [src/FusionEKF.cpp](./src/FusionEKF.cpp#L141) line 131 to line 138.

-## Call for IDE Profiles Pull Requests

-Help your fellow students!

-We decided to create Makefiles with cmake to keep this project as platform agnostic as possible.
-Similarly, we omitted IDE profiles in order to ensure that students don't feel pressured to use one IDE or another.

-However!
-We'd love to help people get up and running with their IDEs of choice.
-If you've created a profile for an IDE that you think other students would appreciate, we'd love to have you add the requisite profile files and instructions to ide_profiles/.
-For example if you wanted to add a VS Code profile, you'd add:

-* /ide_profiles/vscode/.vscode
-* /ide_profiles/vscode/README.md

-The README should explain what the profile does, how to take advantage of it, and how to install it.

-Regardless of the IDE used, every submitted project must still be compilable with cmake and make.

-## How to write a README
-A well written README file can enhance your project and portfolio.
-Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).